AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 Message Queue for Apache Kafka provides the following instance types:

 -   VPC type: Instances of this type can be accessed only from a virtual private cloud \(VPC\).
--   Internet and VPC type: Instances of this type can be accessed from the Internet or a VPC.
+-   Internet and VPC type: Instances of this type can be accessed from the Internet and a VPC.

 ## Billable items